Journalists are eligible for free email subscriptions: TipSheet and WatchDog TipSheet (on access issues).

 The SEAL (Sustainability, Environmental Achievement & Leadership) Awards include prizes for environmental journalism.
-In 2020, 12 journalists were awarded a SEAL Environmental Journalism Award in recognition of their work to bring climate knowledge, justice and action to the forefront of public discourse.
+In 2022, 12 journalists were awarded a SEAL Environmental Journalism Award "for their efforts to raise awareness of the interplay between social, governmental and market forces in shaping climate justice."

 Sharon Begley Science Reporting Award